Click here for the current schedule.

 Please note that this course is designed for someone who is already preparing tax returns for a fee.
 It is not a tax preparation course.
 While it is possible to become an Enrolled Agent without any prior background, it would be very difficult to do so.

-Ernest Barone, CPA, IRS Appeals Officer (last four sections)
+Ernest Barone, CPA, retired IRS Appeals Officer (last five sections)

-The course will be offered at Molloy's Suffolk Center located at Route 110, 7180 Republic Airport, East Farmingdale.
+The course will be offered at Molloy's Pockville Centre located at 1000 Hempstead Avenue, Rockville Centre, NY 11571.
 Click here for directions.

 Click here for the current schedule.
 The schedule of classes comes out in our catalog which is mailed twice a year (January and July) to students who have made an inquiry or registered within the last 6 months.
 However, the most up-to-date scheduling information can be found on the program webpage.
 We will also email you reminders of the upcoming schedule if you have provided us with an email address.
 Request a catalog or join our mailing list.